 The bridge is one great photo point but there’s no need to fully cross the bridge.
 Follow the sign and the cobbled streets and it will lead you to rows of picturesque colourful houses.
 From there, head down to the Water of Leith walkway and you will find the best photo spots there.

 The beauty of Edinburgh is that there is a hiking trail right at the heart of the city.
 A hike up to the Arthur Seat summit generally takes about 45 minutes each way and there are quite a few photos spots along the way.
 There are a few trails to reach the top, some easier or faster than the other – it would be good to do some quick research beforehand to know which path you want to take.

-We started out from the Holyrood Palace and took the trail up.
-The hike was reasonable with a few slightly strenuous/tricky parts but generally very doable for everyone.
-If you want to take it easy and are not fussed about making it to the actual top of the summit, you can just follow an easy trail around the Salisbury Crags – it’s still a scenic one.
+We started out from the Holyrood Palace and took the trail up to the summit.
+The hike was reasonable with a few slightly strenuous/tricky parts but generally doable for everyone.
+It’s extremely windy at the summit though so make sure you dress the part and take weather into consideration when planning the hike.
+If you want to take it easy and are not fussed about making it to the actual top of the summit, you can just follow an easy trail around the Salisbury Crags which is still a scenic one.